OctopusDeploy/docs/docs/deploying-applications/aws-deployments/s3/index.md

 The storage class for files specify the performance access requirements for a file.
 Please see the [AWS documentation](https://g.octopushq.com/AwsS3StorageClasses) for more information regarding Storage classes.

-### Upload behaviour
+### Upload behavior
 Uploads are skipped if the content hash is the same as an existing object in the target bucket.
 This is done to avoid unncessary uploads and may require special care to be taken when using custom bucket keys.

 :::hint
-This behaviour will be configurable in a future release to provide additional flexibility.
+This behavior will be configurable in a future release to provide additional flexibility.
 :::

 ## Error Messages